buildtesters/buildtest/docs/introspection.rst

 defined **singlesource**.

-To show yaml keys you can run ``buildtest show -k singlesource`` to view all the YAML keys that pertain to ``testblock: singlesource`` found in YAML files
+To show yaml keys you can run ``buildtest show -k singlesource`` to view all the YAML keys that pertain to ``testtype: singlesource`` found in YAML files

 .. program-output:: cat scripts/buildtest-show-key.txt